 - There is lobby seating available in form of arm chairs with backs and the galleries have changing bench arrangements, which vary according to exhibition layout (1 to 2 benches per gallery when possible).
 Additionally, there is permanent patio seating available in the back garden terraces for a respite while exploring the gardens.

 - Tour requests can be made on the tour request form.
-For questions about tours, please contact the Curator of Education at 919.513.7244 or via e-mail.
+For questions about tours, please contact the Director of Education at 919.513.7244 or via e-mail.

 - There is limited free parking available at the Museum in marked spaces.